-Highly-trained application engineers review and confirm the production and inspection of every single part ordered via the MakerVerse platform and generate a dedicated inspection report.
+Highly trained application engineers review and confirm the production and inspection of every single part ordered via the MakerVerse platform.

 We ensure the ISO9001 certification of every manufacturing partner.
 Further, we guarantee material properties according to our MakerVerse material data sheets, which are based on inspection processes following standardized industrial norms.

 MakerVerse collaborates with ZEISS, the world’s leading technology enterprise for industrial quality, to offer the best-in-class solution for industrial-grade manufacturing.
 ZEISS’ network of quality excellence centers seamlessly integrates into the MakerVerse manufacturing partner network to offer a wide set of dimensional, surface, and material property-related

 Through optical 3D scanning, a digital twin of the physical part is generated which can be compared to the original design geometry or inspected digitally for dimensional properties.

 Dimensions are measured directly on the part with a coordinate measurement machine.
 During the process, a highly sensitive tactile sensor is brought into contact with the contour of the surface of the part.
 Any number of coordinate data points can be measured with the sensor and are subsequently sent to a computer where they are processed, compared to the digital design file, and visualized in a report.
 The slightest deviations between the actual part and the drawing specifications can be detected.

 With our tactile CMM option, you receive a report including the dimensional positioning of 5 physically measured points on the part, that can be compared to each other and to the digital design file.